 At the moment they are building a special machine which helps scale up the production of the bricks.
 They have not only invented a conventional brick they have also a designer line, the Trending Terrazzo Line.
 Those are beautiful innovative bricks, which can be used to build houses, pavements, tables and other furniture.

 Bottle-up is a great example of an idea which turned into a beautiful reality.
-I’m very happy that they realised such an amazing project and hope that other islands can benefit from this idea as well.
+I’m very happy that they implemented such an amazing project and hope that other islands can benefit from this idea as well.
 Like every foundation they need support and so I want to encourage you to share this nice idea, so everybody knows about it.

 Click here if you want to see some pictures!